Japanese tree frog: Infection effects on calling

-H. japonica is susceptible to infection by Batrachochytrium dendrobatidis.
+Japanese tree frog is susceptible to infection by Batrachochytrium dendrobatidis.
 Batrachochytrium dendrobatidis infection causes a disease termed Chytridiomycosis.
 Chytridiomycosis is an amphibian disease that has devastated many amphibian populations across the world.
-H. japonica seems to be susceptible to Chytridiomycosis, however the disease does not appear to pose a high burden to this species.
-In fact, H. japonica has not been observed to suffer from increased morbidity or mortality from Chytridiomycosis H. japonica in Korea seem to have Batrachochytrium dendrobatidis infection rates ranging from 10.6 to16.2%.
+It seems to be susceptible to Chytridiomycosis, however the disease does not appear to pose a high burden to this species.
+In fact, it has not been observed to suffer from increased morbidity or mortality from Chytridiomycosis This species in Korea seem to have Batrachochytrium dendrobatidis infection rates ranging from 10.6 to16.2%.

-Chytridiomycosis has been observed to affect the calling of H. japonica in a multitude of different ways.
-Number of pulses per note and note duration were both observed to be significantly higher in infected H. japonica compared to uninfected H. japonica.
+Chytridiomycosis has been observed to affect the calling of Japanese tree frogs in a multitude of different ways.
+Number of pulses per note and note duration were both observed to be significantly higher in infected ones compared to uninfected ones.

-The increased effort devoted to reproductive efforts by infected H. japonica is an interesting result that warrants further research.
+The increased effort devoted to reproductive efforts by infected specimens is an interesting result that warrants further research.
 Two hypotheses have been proposed to explain the observed behavior.
 First, this increased investment towards reproduction might be a result of Batrachochytrium dendrobatidis driving increased reproduction in order to increase spread of infection.
-Another hypothesis is that H. japonica increases its reproductive effort in the event that they die earlier due to Chytridiomycosis.
+Another hypothesis is that it increases its reproductive effort in the event that they die earlier due to Chytridiomycosis.
 This behavior would increase the chance of reproductive success by propagating their genes before they die.

 Heterospecific amplexus

-H. japonica have been observed with Pelophylax chosenicus in amplexus.
+This species have been observed with Pelophylax chosenicus in amplexus.
 Both species inhabit rice paddies and this shared habitat is a possible explanation for the observed interspecies copulation.
 Mating between different, but closely related species can sometimes result in hybridization.
-Further work is required to uncover the extent of heterospecific amplexus between H. japonica and Pelophylax chosenicus.
+Further work is required to uncover the extent of heterospecific amplexus between this species and Pelophylax chosenicus.

-Enemies
+Predators

 Predation by the American bullfrog

-Lithobates catesbeianus, colloquially known as the American bullfrog, is an exotic predator of H. japonica.
-Predation by L. catesbeianus has been shown to significantly decrease the bone mineral density of H. japonica.
-Because bone mineral density can be used as a proxy for food intake, the conclusion that L. catesbeianus predation of H. japonica exerted a predation pressure that reduced food intake of H. japonica can be drawn.
-Predation by L. catesbeianus was not observed to induce any morphological changes in H. japonica.
+Lithobates catesbeianus, colloquially known as the American bullfrog, is an exotic predator of Japanese tree frogs.
+Predation by L. catesbeianus has been shown to significantly decrease the bone mineral density of these tree frogs.
+Because bone mineral density can be used as a proxy for food intake, the conclusion that L. catesbeianus predation of this species exerted a predation pressure that reduced food intake of it can be drawn.
+Predation by L. catesbeianus was not observed to induce any morphological changes in Japanese tree frogs.

 Physiology

 Predator defense by toxic peptide secretion

-H. japonica have evolved against predation in arboreal environments by producing special Anntoxin-like neurotoxins from their skin.
+Japanese tree frogs have evolved against predation in arboreal environments by producing special Anntoxin-like neurotoxins from their skin.
 Anntoxin is a 60-residue toxic peptide that inhibits ion channels such as tetrodotoxin-sensitive voltage-gated sodium channels.
 While these peptides display analgesic properties after binding onto ion channels, they can harm and kill predators after frog skin consumption.
 Such a mechanism deters predators from further frog hunting.